-Log rotation is enabled by default in Moxa V3200 Series computer to prevent exceeding the audit storage capacity.
-Refer to Linux Audit Log and Bootloader Audit log sections for details.
+Log rotation is enabled by default in Moxa Arm-based computer to prevent audit storage capacity full.
+Refers to Linux Audit Log and Bootloader Audit log sections for details.

-In Linux, configure logrotate to limit the disk space usage and prevent running out of space.
-The logrotate configuration file is at /etc/logrotate.config and /etc/logrotate.d/ has all the log files created by log rotation.
+In Linux, configure the logrotate to manage disk space usage effectively and prevent running out of storage.
+The logrotate configuration file is at /etc/logrotate.config and all the files in /etc/logrotate.d/ to rotate the log file.

-This example we configure /etc/logrotate.d/rsyslog to rotate /var/log/syslog while it overs the size 2M with only three rotation.
+This example we configure /etc/logrotate.d/rsyslog to rotate /var/log/syslog while it overs the size 2M with only 3 rotation.